 The Basic Insight: The Law of Rent

 Here we have a very simple, ten-screen model in which we explore the Law of Rent.
 The law of what?
 You mean you have never heard of it?
-It's odd, but although the Law of Rent is every bit as important and as fundamental as the laws of, say, supply and demand, or motion, or thermodynamics, a great many people have never heard of it.
+It's odd, but although the Law of Rent is every bit as fundamental as the laws of supply and demand, or motion, or thermodynamics, a great many people have never heard of it.
 Why do you suppose that is?
-Is it because land is not so terribly important anymore, in today's "information age"?

 1. Different Grades of Land